Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Teotihuacan, city with Aztec pyramids and temples

 Travel tip: Make your trip to Teotihuacan extraordinary by booking a balloon flight or Tequila tasting.
-You’ll find numerous possibilities on the internet.

-• Opening hours: 9 AM – 5 PM
+• Opening hours: 9 am–5 pm

 3. El Tajín